a2gs/libbtavl/README.md

 2) It is not naturally optimized (must be flaged on at compiler);
 3) Call stack size;
 4) _Call_ opcode cost in contrast iterative (_jump_) code;
 5) People are cowards saying that it is a "beatuful code".
 No, it is not.
-It breaks **ALL** first nine Zen Python' rules.
+It breaks **ALL** first eight Zen Python' rules.